-Education is at the heart of New Brunswick’s future success and competitiveness.
+Education is at the heart of New Brunswick’s success and competitiveness.

 That’s why it’s so important that we work together to improve our educational performance and better prepare our young people for the economy of tomorrow.

-New Brunswick’s 10-year education plan was developed with the input of parents, youth, teachers, experts, community and business leaders.
+New Brunswick’s 10-year education plans, one for the Anglophone sector and one for the Francophone sector, were developed with the input of parents, youth, teachers, experts, community and business leaders.
 It focuses on setting objectives in key priority areas using a performance management system, creating lifelong learners and challenging everyone to do their best.

 Everyone at their best is the 10-year plan specific to the Anglophone system.
 Its priorities include: